In the realm of music production, the mastery of dynamics is not just a technical necessity; it's an art.

 In other words, we're adding more gain to the lower levels of an audio signal relative to the higher levels of an audio signal.
 If we consider adding makeup gain to an upward compressor, we can get the same qualitative result.

 And so these two processes are similar and can be used to achieve similar results.
-However, the way by which they're setup and controlled are different, so we'll treat them as separate yet closely-related processes.
+However, the way by which they're set up and controlled is different, so we'll treat them as separate yet closely related processes.

-An additional benefit of having an independent channel for parallel compression is that we can adjust the levels of it independently (versus a single wet/dry mix control), insert additional processing on the channel, and even send that channel elsewhere in the mixer if need be.
+An additional benefit of having an independent channel for parallel compression is that we can adjust the parallel channel levels independently (versus a single wet/dry mix control), insert additional processing on the channel, and even send that channel elsewhere in the mixer if need be.

 I write about the many advantages of utilizing effects returns in my article Unlock The Creative Potential Of Effects Sends And Returns.

 Are Downward And Upward Compression The Same Thing?

 Now for the nerdy part.
 Yes, in an ideal world with the proper use of output/makeup gain, downward and upward compression are mathematically the same.

 And yet, they sound different when used in the real world on complex audio signals.
 So what gives?

 So, downward compression is simply bringing down a signal above a threshold, and upward compression is simply boosting a signal below a threshold.
 In that case, wouldn't they achieve the same results with the same threshold, opposite ratio, and flipped attack and release times if their makeup gains were set so that their outputs were at the same level?

 To investigate the sameness of upward and downward compression, let's do some math and make a few assumptions: